baylonedward/android-itunes-sample/README.md

 # android-itunes-sample
-an iTunes client for android – the app searches for "star" content.
+an iTunes client for android – the app searches for movie content within Australia.

 ## UI and Design